-The small claims court is a special division of the General District Court with jurisdiction over civil cases in instances where the plaintiff seeks a money judgement up to $5,000 or recovery of personal property valued up to the same amount.
+Virginia small claims courts are a special division of the General District Court with jurisdiction over civil cases in instances where the plaintiff seeks a money judgment up to $5,000 or recovery of personal property valued up to the same amount.
 Small claims court procedures are relaxed, and the process is inexpensive and prompt.
 Hence, it makes an excellent forum for straightforward disputes, such as automotive repair disputes and security deposit cases.
-The simplified procedures of small claim courts permit evidence to be admitted at the judge’s discretion beyond what is generally allowed by formal rules of practice, procedure, pleading or evidence.
+The simplified procedures of small claim courts permit evidence to be admitted at the judge’s discretion beyond what is generally allowed by formal rules of practice, procedure, pleading, or evidence.
 The judge makes all decisions as no juries arbitrate in small claims proceedings.

 What Are Appeals and Court Limits?